 The teacher is the child’s link to the environment.
 The teacher carefully prepares the environment by providing stimulating objects and by removing obstacles to learning.
 Typically a teacher will give a lesson to an individual child or to a small group, and then step back to allow the child to pursue the work independently.

 The teacher will continue to observe the child to help overcome difficulties and redirect the child’s interest when necessary.
 A professionally trained and certified Montessori teacher heads each one of our six classrooms.
-Each head teacher has one to four assistants.
+Each Lead Teacher has one to three assistants.

 Parents & Montessori

 “We recommend BMS wholeheartedly and believe it provides the best education in our area.
 Both of our children have attended BMS for 12 years, from the youngest preschool level through 6th grade.
 The teachers at BMS have nurtured in them a love of learning that will last throughout their lifetimes.
 Our family agrees that BMS has instilled self-confidence, creativity, and leadership skills in both our children.